lopezpdvn/aspnet5co/pages/methodology.md

 - - -

 Except for stage [Be social about project](#be-social-about-project), all stages are listed in chronologically order.
-Project ends at stage of conclusion.

 ## Understanding main and related concepts